Greek bonds head for worst week since January, weigh on periphery

 * Italy set to increase average life of debt

-* Bloomberg outage hits trading volumes - traders (Updates prices into close)
+* Bloomberg outage hits trading volumes - traders (Updates prices, adds quote)

 By John Geddie

-Prospects have dimmed that Athens can strike a reform deal at a European Union meeting next Friday to unlock much-needed bailout funds.
+As the Greek government mixed a tone of defiance with some willingness to compromise with international lenders, prospects have dimmed that Athens can strike a reform deal at a meeting next Friday to unlock much-needed bailout funds.

 This has raised fears that Greece may miss payments to the International Monetary Fund (IMF) which total some $1 billion over the next month, amid reports that the country's cash reserves may dip into negative territory from Monday.